ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The access token MUST be sent using the HTTP "Authorization" request header field and the "GNAP" authorization scheme along with a key proof as described in {{binding-keys}}
 for the key bound to the access token.
-For example, an "httpsig"-bound access token is sent as follows:
+For example, an access token bound using HTTP Message Signatures would be sent as follows:

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792